ScottKolo/suitesparse-matrix-collection-website/paper/paper.md

  - Computing optimal solutions to the bipartitioning problem for 839 sparse matrices [@knigge2018improved].
  - The development of a novel hybrid graph partitioning library, especially effective at partitioning social networks [@davisalgorithm].
- - A metric-constrainted optimization method for computing lower bounds to the sparsest cut problem on undirected graphs [@veldt2018projection].
+ - A metric-constrained optimization method for computing lower bounds to the sparsest cut problem on undirected graphs [@veldt2018projection].

 Note that these projects required identifying matrices with specific properties, which is enabled by the Collection web application.